singh1114/pythonprogramming/_posts/2020-10-25-sending-tweet-when-your-internet-speed-goes-down.md

 {% include linked_post.html url="monitor-your-internet-with-python" %}

-Some comments were really great and gave really actionable advice on what else we can do with this.
+Some comments were really great and gave really actionable advice on what else we can do to improve it.

 One of which was, `sending tweet tagging your ISP about the lower internet speed`.